phil-mansfield/symphony/docs/source/quickstart.rst

 Quickstart & FAQs
 =================

 This page is designed for experienced users who have worked with halo data before and don't mind a bit of jargon.
 It also contains FAQs outlining several convenience functions.
-You can find a more detailed explanation in the :doc:`Data Access <data_access>` page and in the :doc:`Data Analysis Tutorial <getting_started>`.
+You can find a more detailed explanation in the :doc:`Data Access <data_access>` page and in the the full tutorials on data analysis, the :doc:`Subalo Tutorial <working_with_subhalos>`, :doc:`Particle Tutorial <working_with_particles>`, and :doc:`Merger Tree Tutorial <working_with_trees>`.

-First, install/update the Python 3 analysis library, symlib, using pip:
+First, install/update the Python 3 analysis library, ``symlib``, using pip:

 .. code-block:: console